Hillsborough High School (New Jersey): Debate club

 One of the most popular and successful clubs at the school is Model United Nations and Model Congress, collectively known as HHS Debate.
 HHS Debate regularly wins delegation awards and many individual awards at conferences all across the country.
 In 2008, HHS Debate picked up the Best Delegation Award from Duke Model United Nations, with every individual member of the team winning an individual award.
 In 2009, the team won Best Delegation at Virginia Model United Nations.
 At Hillsborough's flagship conference, Rutgers Model Congress, the team has won a first or second place delegation award for nine out of ten years.

 Robotics

-In 2007, the robotics team of Hillsborough High school helped pass legislation through the New Jersey Senate recognizing FIRST.
-This dedicated the week of February 26 through March 3 of 2007 to FIRST in an effort to support science, technology, as well as all the participants at FIRST.
-The robotics team, known formally as Team 75, has continuously worked with NJ legislature to support recognition for science and technology, and is the oldest active FIRST team in New Jersey.
+In 2007, the school's robotics team helped pass legislation through the New Jersey Senate recognizing FIRST.
+This dedicated the week of February 26 through March 3, 2007, to FIRST in an effort to support science, technology, as well as all the participants at FIRST.
+The robotics team, known formally as Team 75, has continuously worked with NJ legislature to support recognition for science and technology and is the oldest active FIRST team in New Jersey.
 The team also won the 2007 Chesapeake Regional and the 2007 Chairman's Award at the NJ Regional.